truenas/documentation/content/SCALE/SCALEUIReference/Apps/InstallCustomAppScreens.md

 Both **Host Path** and **ixVolume** attach container storage as a bind mount.
 See Docker [Bind Mount](https://docs.docker.com/engine/storage/bind-mounts/) documentation for more information.

-Users can create additional persistent volume (PV) claims within the container to access an SMB share.
+Users can create additional SMB share volume claims within the container to access an SMB share.
-PVs consume space from the pool chosen for application management.
+Share volumes consume space from the pool chosen for application management.

 Finally, **Tmpfs** allows the container to utilize a temporary directory on the RAM.
 See the Docker [tmpfs](https://docs.docker.com/engine/storage/#tmpfs) documentation for more information.